Useful tools for creating amazing contentby Julius Honnor and Laura Robertson

 Once you have ideas and themes laid out in a mind map it should be simpler to find a good, logical, narrative thread.

-If your brain insists on using straighter lines from the outset, this could be worth a try.
+If your brain insists on using straighter lines from the outset, and outlining rather than mind-mapping, this is worth a try.

 The best tools for writing aren’t the best ones for word processing.
 Formatting, complex functionality and interfaces can get in the way of forming the words.